The DNA of nuclear models: How AI predicts nuclear masses: Abstract

 \section{Abstract}

 Obtaining high-precision predictions of nuclear masses, or equivalently nuclear binding energies, $E_b$, remains an important goal in nuclear-physics research.
 Recently, many AI-based tools have shown promising results on this task, some achieving precision that surpasses the best physics models.
 However, the utility of these AI models remains in question given that predictions are only useful where measurements do not exist, which inherently requires extrapolation away from the training (and testing) samples.
 Since AI models are largely \textit{black boxes}, the reliability of such an extrapolation is difficult to assess.
 We present an AI model that not only achieves cutting-edge precision for $E_b$, but does so in an interpretable manner.
-For example, we find (and explain why) that the most important dimensions of its internal representation form a double helix, where the analog of the hydrogen bonds in DNA here link the number of protons and neutrons found in the most stable nucleus of each isotopic chain.
+For example, we find that (and explain why) the most important dimensions of its internal representation form a double helix, where the analog of the hydrogen bonds in DNA here link the number of protons and neutrons found in the most stable nucleus of each isotopic chain.
 Furthermore, we show that the AI prediction of $E_b$ can be factorized and ordered hierarchically, with the most important terms corresponding to well-known symbolic models (such as the famous liquid drop).
-Remarkably, the improvement of the AI model over symbolic ones can almost entirely be attributed to an observation made by Jaffe in 1969.
-The end result is a fully interpretable data-driven model of nuclear masses.
+Remarkably, the improvement of the AI model over symbolic ones can almost entirely be attributed to an observation made by Jaffe in 1969 based on the structure of most known nuclear ground states.
+The end result is a fully interpretable data-driven model of nuclear masses based on physics deduced by AI.

 Atomic nuclei consist of $Z$ protons and $N$ neutrons bound together by the strong nuclear force.
 Even though the nucleus was discovered over a century ago---and quantum chromodynamics more than 50 years ago---first principles calculations of nuclear masses, or equivalently binding energies, \eb, are still only possible for the smallest nuclei.
 Notably, many open problems in nuclear and (astro)particle physics are limited by a lack of precise knowledge of nuclear masses, either directly or indirectly via other quantities which require them as inputs.\footnote{Examples of physical phenomena that necessitate precise predictions of nuclear masses include $r$-process nucleosynthesis~\cite{Burbidge:1957vc}, the nuclear neutron skin and its implications on the structure of neutron stars~\cite{Brown:2000pd, Horowitz:2000xj, Gandolfi:2011xu}, the exploration of the boundaries of the nuclear landscape~\cite{Erler2012TheLO}, and exotic phenomena such as halo nuclei~\cite{Nortershauser:2008vp} and shape coexistence~\cite{Heyde:1983zz,Wood:1992zza}.} Experimentally, precise measurements have been made for the masses of (quasi)stable nuclei~\cite{Wang:2021xhn}; however, measurements of highly unstable nuclei are currently challenging, and thus, must be predicted using some combination of tractable theoretical calculations, {\em e.g.}\ using phenomenological potentials, and empirical observations of other nuclei.
 Despite achieving an impressive level of precision, even the best such model is not sufficient to solve many open problems, {\em e.g.}, $r$-process nucleosynthesis~\cite{Arnould:2007gh,Martin:2015xql, Mumpower:2015ova}.